cvladan/lexicon-svko/readme.txt

 * 这个插件可用于简体中文。([Robin Pang](https://www.hunterpedia.cn/))

 = Translate this plugin =
 This plugin is community translated.
-You can help translate it or improve existing translations [on the official translation platform](https://translate.wordpress.org/projects/wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/).
+You can help translate it or improve existing translations [on the official translation platform](https://translate.wordpress.org/projects/wp-plugins/lexicon-svko/).

 You can find the *Translation.pot* file in the *languages/* folder in the plugin directory.
-The textdomain of this plugin is "encyclopedia-lexicon-glossary-wiki-dictionary".
+The textdomain of this plugin is "lexicon-svko".

 = Real life examples =